publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch14/schII/m__us_usc_t8_s1621.md

     (a) __In general__

-    Notwithstanding any other provision of law and except as provided in subsections (b) and (d) of this section, an alien who is not—
+    Notwithstanding any other provision of law and except as provided in subsections (b) and (d), an alien who is not—

         (1) a qualified alien (as defined in [section 1641 of this title][/us/usc/t8/s1641]),